TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ![Settings](<images/Pasted image 20250723081100.png>)
 From there, go to Identity & Access
 ![Identity](<images/Pasted image 20250723081224.png>)
-You then want to choose Authentication Sources and on the far right is the option for a "Adding Authentication Source"
+You then want to choose Authentication Sources and on the far right is the option for "Adding Authentication Source"

 ![Source](<images/Pasted image 20250723081346.png>)